-When the penal colony was finally abandoned, descendants of the Bounty mutineers moved in.
+When Norfolk Island convict settlement was finally abandoned, descendants of the Bounty mutineers moved in.
 Tombstones – and the phone directory – reveal plenty of Christians, Quintals, McCoys, all Bounty names.
 The diminutive island abounds with intriguing history – and nowhere is it reflected better than in this evocative cemetery.

 It has been seven years, but I’m still drawn to this island on the other side of the world; perhaps haunted, most certainly haunting.